bullet-ant/Wind-Energy-Prediction/README.md

 ## Getting Started

-A live demo of the project could be viewed from the link below:
+A live demo of the project could be viewed from the link:

 [**My P-Wind App**](https://immense-reef-43943.herokuapp.com/)

 ### Prerequisites